openmrs/openmrs-standalone/readme.txt

 	paste it into the "Database Connection:" text field of the openmrs setup wizard.

 2-  For the section: "Do you currently have an OpenMRS database installed that you would like to connect to?",
-	select Yes.
-And for the database, leave the default as openmrs.
-If you want a different name, make sure it matches with your connection string as in Step 1 above.
+	select No. And for the database, enter the default as openmrs.
+	Enter "openmrs" and "test" as the username and password

 3- 	Click "Continue" to go to the next wizard screen.